 Yossi Maimon, CPA.
-Pursuant to Mr. Maimon's employment agreement, his current monthly base salary is NIS 69,825 and Mr. Maimon is entitled to an annual discretionary bonus and additional discretionary bonuses in the event Protalix achieves significant financial milestones, subject to the Board's sole discretion.
-The monthly salary is subject to cost of living adjustments from time to time.
-In addition, vesting of all of Mr. Maimon's options and restricted shares will be accelerated in full upon a Corporate Transaction or a Change in Control, as those terms are defined in our 2006 Stock Incentive Plan, as amended.
-The employment agreement is terminable by either party on 60 days' written notice for any reason and we may terminate the agreement for cause without notice.
-Mr. Maimon is entitled to be insured by Protalix Ltd. under a Manager's Policy in lieu of severance, Company contributions towards vocational studies, annual recreational allowances, a Company car and a Company phone.
-Mr. Maimon is entitled to 29 working days of vacation.
+Mr. Maimon served as our Vice President and Chief Financial Officer until September 2019.
+At the end of Mr. Maimon's tenure, his monthly base salary was NIS 69,825 (approximately \$20,200) and he was entitled to an annual discretionary bonus and additional discretionary bonuses in the event we achieved significant financial milestones, subject to the Board of Directors' sole discretion.
+The monthly salary was subject to cost of living adjustments from time to time.
+In addition, vesting of all of Mr. Maimon's options and restricted shares were subject to acceleration in full upon a Corporate Transaction or a Change in Control, as those terms are defined in our Plan.
+The employment agreement was terminable by either party on 60 days' written notice for any reason and we had the right to terminate the agreement for cause without notice.
+Mr. Maimon was entitled to be insured by Protalix Ltd. under a Manager's Policy in lieu of severance, company contributions towards vocational studies, annual recreational allowances, a company car, a company laptop and a company phone.
+Mr. Maimon was entitled to 29 working days of vacation.

-Tzvi Palash.
-Pursuant to Mr. Palash's employment agreement, his current monthly base salary is NIS 65,550 and Mr. Palash is entitled to an annual discretionary bonus for performance subject to the sole discretion of our compensation committee.
+Yaron Naos.
+Mr. Naos' current monthly base salary is NIS 65,550 (approximately \$19,000) and he is entitled to an annual discretionary bonus for performance subject to the sole discretion of our compensation committee.
 The monthly salary is subject to cost of living adjustments from time to time as may be required by law.
-In addition, vesting of all of Mr. Palash's options and restricted shares will be accelerated in full upon a Corporate Transaction or a Change in Control, as those terms are defined in our 2006 Stock Incentive Plan, as amended.
-The employment agreement is terminable by either party on 60 days' written notice for any reason and we may terminate the agreement for cause without notice.
-Mr. Palash is entitled to be insured by Protalix Ltd. under a Manager's Policy in lieu of severance, Company contributions towards vocational studies, annual recreational allowances, a Company car, a Company phone, a Company laptop and lodging accommodations in the Carmiel area.
-Mr. Palash is entitled to 29 working days of vacation.
+In addition, vesting of all of Mr. Naos' options and restricted shares will be accelerated in full upon a Corporate Transaction or a Change in Control, as those terms are defined in our Plan.
+Mr. Naos' employment is terminable by either party on 60 days' written notice for any reason and we may terminate the agreement for cause without notice.
+Mr. Naos is entitled to be insured by Protalix Ltd. under a Manager's Policy in lieu of severance, company contributions towards vocational studies, annual recreational allowances, a company car, a company phone, and a company laptop.
+Mr. Naos is entitled to 29 working days of vacation.